 - The General Liability policy is not designed to provide coverage for an individual in the event of a personal injury.

-“Course Required” Insurance coverage
+“Program Required” Insurance coverage

 The Ministry of Advanced Education and Skills Development (MAESD) provides Workplace Safety and Insurance Board (WSIB) coverage for Ontario Post-secondary students who must complete a CBR, CSL or Placement as a requirement of their publicly supported post-secondary education program.